 Even if you just have a basic small fan, if you place a bowl of ice in front of it or drape a cool cloth over it, it chills the air and you’ve created your own air conditioning!

-You can also find rechargeable fans that aren’t running on power in the day.
+You can also find rechargeable fans that aren’t running on power in the day or small ones powered through your computer USB port.

-This simple hack can save you money and keep you cool while you work from home.
+This simple fan hack can save you a little money and keep you cool while you work from home.

 Light and loose